-Once you have your list, your next step is exporting both contact groups.
-CSV spreadsheets that can be opened with Excel.
-You can use these spreadsheets to import your groups into Mailchimp, Birdsend, or another email marketing program to track who you email.
+Once you have your list, you will want to save both contact groups as a CSV so the files can be opened with Excel.
+You can use these spreadsheets to import your groups into Mailchimp, Birdsend, or another email marketing program to track who you an email.

-You will write a personalized email from your own email account for everybody in your FRIENDS AND FAMILY list.
-(Note, you must be careful not to violate spam laws when sending emails.
-When we refer to personal emails, we mean the people who know you and like you.)
+You will write a personalized email from your email account for everybody in your FRIENDS AND FAMILY list.
+You must be careful not to violate spam laws when sending emails.
+When we refer to personal emails, we mean the people who know you and like you.

-Use TextExpander (see below) to craft a template, then personalize each email with your close contact’s name and a friendly message.
-Use Boomerang (see below) to time each letter to be sent the morning you launch your Kickstarter just after the moment you plan to launch your campaign.
+Use tools like TextExpander to craft a template, then personalize each email with your close contact’s name and a friendly message.
+Use Boomerang to time each letter to be sent the morning you launch your Kickstarter, just after the moment you plan to launch your campaign.

-You’ll create an email for the MASS GROUP that will be sent from Birdsend (see below) the moment you plan to launch your campaign.
+You’ll create an email for the MASS GROUP that will be sent from your email provider the moment you launch your campaign.
 These emails will be less personal, but they’ll also be easy to unsubscribe from.

 There are two reasons we’re focusing on the first morning of Kickstarter.